top of page

 Past events that cannot be observed, tested, replicated, and verified cannot infer causative agency, that is, they do not and cannot infer a natural cause.

-An Historical Science does not conform to the definition of a scientific theory or natural science.
+An Historical Science does not conform to the definition of natural science or a scientific theory.

-The fourth definition concerns “The Theory of Evolution” which refers to Macroevolution or the generation of Domains, Kingdoms, Phyla, Classes, Orders, Families, Genus, and Species.
+The final definition concerns “The Theory of Evolution” which refers to Macroevolution or the generation of Domains, Kingdoms, Phyla, Classes, Orders, Families, Genus, and Species.

 This Theory has Two Elements: